digicademy-chf/chf_container/README.rst

 This is a pre-release version.
 The following steps are required for the software to move out of beta:

+- $GLOBALS[TYPO3_CONF_VARS][SYS][systemLocale] is not set
+- Ghostscript may need a path indicator to work automatically
-- Proper Manticore conf added, possibly with environment variables
+- Replace Manticore with Meilisearch with a proper conf, possibly via environment variables
 - Namenforschung and Corpus Vitrearum tested, "dev" stuff removed from template

 In addition, the following features would be nice to have: